jhpyle/docassemble/_docs/interviews.md

 > https://interview.example.com/start/eviction<br>
 > https://interview.example.com/start/namechange

-If you want the simplest possible URL for an interview, you can set the [`default interview`] configuration directive, and then the interview will be accessible at:
+By default, if the user visits the main URL for the site, e.g., `https://interview.example.com`, the user will be redirected to the `/list` page.
+You can change this if you want.
+If you set set the [`default interview`] configuration directive, and then the interview will be accessible at:

 > https://interview.example.com

+However, if the user had previously been using another interview during the same browser session, going to `https://interview.example.com/` will resume the original session.
+If you want to provide a way for users to access other interviews, you can use the [`menu_items` special variable] within an interview to provide options on the pull-down menu for visiting other parts of the site.

 You can embed an interview into a web page by inserting an [iframe] into the [HTML] of the page.